 What is Cash Reserve Ratio?

-In the parlance of the commercial banking system, the cash reserve ratio denotes the proportion of overall deposits that a bank is required to retain with the central bank of the country.
-The proportion of bank deposit that has to be maintained with the central bank is also determined by the central bank itself.
-In some cases, the amount of reserve is decided based on the past experience of the central banks in each region during instances of a bank run i.e. when a large number of depositors withdraw their deposits at the same time.
-The Federal Reserve is the central bank for the United States, while it is Bank of England for the United Kingdom.
+The proportion of bank deposits that must be maintained with the central bank is also determined by the central bank itself.
+Central banks in each region use their experience during instances of a bank run, where many depositors withdraw their deposits simultaneously, to decide on the reserve amount in some cases.
+The Federal Reserve is the central bank for the United States, while it is the Bank of England for the United Kingdom.

-Cash Reserve Ratio Formula:
+Cash Reserve Ratio Formula

 Mathematically, it is represented as: